tapio/live-server/README.md

 Usage from command line
 -----------------------

-Issue the command `live-server` in your project's directory.
+Issue the command `jspm-server` in your project's directory.
 Alternatively you can add the path to serve as a command line parameter.

 This will automatically launch the default browser (you should have `index.html` present).
 When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.

-You can configure the port to be used by the server by adding the `--port=<number>` runtime option when invoking live-server, or by setting the `PORT` environment variable prior to running live-server.
+You can configure the port to be used by the server by adding the `--port=<number>` runtime option when invoking jspm-server, or by setting the `PORT` environment variable prior to running jspm-server.

 Additional parameters: